-If you are looking for Primark Interview Questions you have come to the right place.
+If you’re looking for Primark Interview Questions, you’ve come to the right place.

 Primark is an Irish “fast fashion” retailer with operations in Europe and the United States.

-To prepare for the interview we provided a few practice questions that will cover the following topics
+To prepare for the interview, we provided a few practice questions covering the following topics.

 Key Points